Ambassadors

 Dame Harriet Walter

 Dame Harriet Walter has worked extensively in theatre, TV, film and radio.
 Her many roles with the RSC, where she is an Associate Artist, include Cleopatra, Beatrice in Much Ado About Nothing, Lady Macbeth opposite Anthony Sher, Brutus in Julius Caesar and Henry in Henry IV.
 She won the Evening Standard Award for her role as Elizabeth in Phyllida Lloyd’s production of Schiller’s Mary Stuart and a Tony nomination on Broadway in 2009.
-Her best known TV roles include Succession, Harriet Vane in Lord Peter Wimsey series, Law and Order UK and Downton Abbey, and her numerous film credits include Young Victoria, Atonement, Babel, Bright Young Things, Sense and Sensibility and Louis Malle’s Milou et Mai.
+Her best-known TV roles include Lady Caroline Collingwood in Succession, Harriet Vane in the Lord Peter Wimsey series, Natalie Chandler in Law and Order UK and Lady Shackleton in Downton Abbey, and her numerous film credits include Young Victoria, Atonement, Babel, Bright Young Things, Sense and Sensibility and Louis Malle’s Milou et Mai.

 Philip Ardagh

-Philip Ardagh, a festival regular, is the award-winning author of the Eddie Dickens adventures.
-His first Grubtown Tales won him the Roald Dahl Funny Prize, he wrote radio’s first truly interactive radio drama, and collaborated with Sir Paul McCartney on his first children’s book.
-His new series, The Grunts, is illustrated by Axel Scheffler who was with us in 2010.
-He regularly reviews children’s books for The Guardian.
-Philip lives down south somewhere, has a wife and son, and a very large beard, and he was our Guest Children's Events Director in 2016.
+Philip Ardagh, a Festival regular, is the award-winning author of the Eddie Dickens adventures.
+His first Grubtown Tales won him the Roald Dahl Funny Prize, and he wrote radio’s first truly interactive radio drama, as well as collaborating with Sir Paul McCartney on McCartney’s first children’s book.
+His series The Grunts is illustrated by Axel Scheffler.
+Philip lives down south somewhere, has a wife and son, and a very large beard, and he was our Guest Children’s Events Director in 2016.

 Susanna Wadeson